- Message from the Chair

-A: A student can enter the program at any time, during any quarter, beginning in the latter half of their sophomore year.
+A: A student can enter the program at any time, during any quarter, beginning their sophomore year.
 We recommended that you complete your general education requirements before taking upper-level LAJ courses, as many of our courses assume you have the knowledge and skills gained in your general education courses.
 You must have a minimum cumulative college G.P.A. of 2.25 to enter the LAJ program.

 Q: How long does it take to complete my degree if I major in Law and Justice?

 A: It generally takes between one and two years, depending on the number of credits you take per quarter and whether you have a minor.
 Our major is 68 credits.

 Q: What options do I have with a Law and Justice degree?

 A: All majors are required to take eight core courses (32 credits).
-You must also take five LAJ elective courses (20 credits) from the 23 remaining LAJ courses offered.
+You must also take seven LAJ elective courses (28 credits) from the remaining LAJ courses offered.
 This provides several options to the student.
 You may take a variety of courses covering law, policing and corrections, or focus on one specific area.
-Finally, you are required to take eight credits of LAJ approved electives from a variety of disciplines.

 Q: What kinds of careers can I go into after school?